 When your HVAC is trying to cool your home, your home shouldn’t be hot.
 If you can feel hot air blowing from the vents, there is a good chance that something is going wrong with your system.

-Your first stop should be your thermostat; it’s possible that someone switched it to “heating” by mistake or changed the temperature on “auto” to cause the warm air.
+Your first stop should be your thermostat; it’s possible that someone switched it to “heating” by mistake or changed the temperature on “auto” to cause the call for warm air to come through.
 Even if the settings seem right, set the temperature lower than you usually keep your house.